myreal-exe/Kindle-Clippings-Formatter/README.md

     a) The script will create a "{book_title}.txt" file for every book mentioned in clips.txt file

-    b) Each "{book_title.txt}" file will contain all clippings of that book removing useless data such as the date of the clipping and chain them together with a blank new line between each other
+    b) Each "{book_title.txt}" file will contain all clippings of that book removing useless data such as the date of the clipping and then chain them together with a blank new line between each other

     c) Storing all of these files in a "./clippings" output folder